 Interviews are make-or-break for the candidate experience and you want to ensure that they aren’t subject to more interviews than they need to (also saving time on the organizational side).

-You also want to ensure the interviews are as focused and engaging as possible, ultimately saving time and resources on both ends.
-When conducting a hiring process for remote employees, use video interviewing software to make a face-to-face connection.
+You also want to ensure the interviews are structured to be as focused and engaging as possible, ultimately saving time and resources on both ends.
+(Using video interviewing tools can make it easier to engage with candidates face-to-face if you're hiring for a remote role.)

 Lastly, you also want to make sure that any assessments the candidate might need to take aren’t too onerous on their end or the hiring teams who have to review them.
-Creating a standardized assessment you can alter for different applicants is an obvious hack here.
+Creating standardized employee testing you can alter for different applicants is an obvious hack here.

 You can read more about how to achieve all this in our guide for focused and engaging interviews.

-You can also introduce automation to help schedule interviews and ensure no-one is left waiting around or slips through the cracks.
+You can also introduce automation to help schedule interviews and ensure no one is left waiting around or slipping through the cracks.

-For example, background checks, adding job postings on job boards, and sending emails to qualified candidates can all be automated using recruitment automation software or background checking software.
+For example, background check automation tools, adding/updating job postings on job boards, and sending mass emails to qualified candidates.

-Here are the parts of the recruitment process that you streamline through automation:
+Here are the parts of the recruitment process that you can streamline by using automation within your hiring software:

-• Applicant tracking: Applicant tracking systems (ATS) help collect and track the recruitment process.
-For example, you can automatically notify candidates when you move them forward to the interview process or communicate the hiring decision to job seekers who haven’t made it to the next round.
+- Applicant tracking: Applicant tracking systems (ATS) help collect and track the recruitment process.
+For example, a key ATS feature is automatically notifying candidates when you move them forward to the interview process or communicating the hiring decision to job seekers who haven’t made it to the next round.

-37.3% are passively open to new opportunities.
-Keeping candidates on file in a candidate database, even if they're not currently a fit, gives hiring managers a go-to source for filling open positions in the future.
+It’s estimated around 37.3% of people are passively open to new opportunities.
+Keeping candidates on file in a candidate management database, even if they're not currently a fit, gives hiring managers a go-to source for filling open positions in the future.

 You can also add feedback from candidates to your database to understand how you can improve the candidate experience.